 IN THE FREEZER: We do not recommend freezing this recipe.

-Ideal for sharing or keeping for yourself, this ultimate seven layer dip recipe is quick and easy to whip up.
+Ideal for sharing or keeping for yourself, this ultimate seven-layer dip recipe is quick and easy to whip up.
 I dare you to try just to have one taste; I guarantee your willpower will definitely be tested!
 This dip is always a huge hit with a large crowd and for good reason.
 It is full of everyone’s favorite ingredients all packed into one dish.
 Whip up a batch any time of year for family gatherings or other large parties and you won’t likely have any leftovers to put in the fridge!

-This dip can be made the day before and in fact, it gives the ingredients time to mingle before eating making it taste even better.
+This layered dip can be made the day before and in fact, it gives the fresh ingredients time to mingle before eating making it taste even better.

 Seven-layer dip can be stored in the refrigerator for up to five days.

-Seven-layer dip contains refried beans, sour cream, guacamole, salsa, shredded cheese, green onions and black olives.
+Traditional 7-layer dip contains refried beans, sour cream, guacamole, salsa, shredded cheese, green onions and black olives.
 There is no right order though, you can mix these up or add something completely different if you prefer.
 You could even make this great dip a meat-based version with ground beef browned and seasoned with taco seasoning mix as one of your layers or sprinkled on top.

-You do not need to heat the refried beans for this dish.
+You do not need to heat the refried beans for this simple recipe.
 Just add them to the pan at room temperature.

 Seven Layer Dip